metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v1_manifest.md

 Optional:

 - `foreach` (Attributes List) ForEach applies mutation rules to a list of sub-elements by creating a context for each entry in the list and looping over it to apply the specified logic. (see [below for nested schema](#nestedatt--spec--rules--mutate--foreach))
+- `mutate_existing_on_policy_update` (Boolean) MutateExistingOnPolicyUpdate controls if the mutateExisting rule will be applied on policy events.
 - `patch_strategic_merge` (Map of String) PatchStrategicMerge is a strategic merge patch used to modify resources.See https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/and https://kubectl.docs.kubernetes.io/references/kustomize/patchesstrategicmerge/.
 - `patches_json6902` (String) PatchesJSON6902 is a list of RFC 6902 JSON Patch declarations used to modify resources.See https://tools.ietf.org/html/rfc6902 and https://kubectl.docs.kubernetes.io/references/kustomize/patchesjson6902/.
 - `targets` (Attributes List) Targets defines the target resources to be mutated. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets))